timlabs/uscode/United States Code/TITLE 38-VETERANS' BENEFITS/PART III-READJUSTMENT AND RELATED BENEFITS/CHAPTER 30-ALL-VOLUNTEER FORCE EDUCATIONAL ASSISTANCE PROGRAM/SUBCHAPTER II-BASIC EDUCATIONAL ASSISTANCE.md

   * (2) the Secretary of the Navy with respect to matters concerning the Navy or the Marine Corps;

-  * (3) the Secretary of the Air Force with respect to matters concerning the Air Force; and
+  * (3) the Secretary of the Air Force with respect to matters concerning the Air Force or the Space Force; and

   * (4) the Secretary of Defense with respect to matters concerning the Coast Guard, or the Secretary of Homeland Security when it is not operating as a service in the Navy.